Spiky-73/BetterInventory/Readme.md

 I STRONGLY ADVISE you to read the mod configs to learn about all the features and enable/disable them.
 Feel free to suggest new features I you think of any!

-Keep in mind, this mod is still in developement.
+Keep in mind, this mod is still in development.
 If you find a bug, please report it here or on the [Steam Workshop page](https://steamcommunity.com/sharedfiles/filedetails/?id=3074374647).

 Visit the [Steam Workshop page](https://steamcommunity.com/sharedfiles/filedetails/?id=3074374647) if you wish to download and use this mod.